Govind-Patwal/Bikesharing/README.md

     **Observation/Description:**
     * Downtown Manhattan was the top starting and ending location
-    * This can be attributed to the fact that it has high density of commuters as well as tourists
+    * This can be attributed to the fact that it has highest density of offices (thus commuters) as well as tourist spots (thus tourists)

 3. ### Busiest times in a day